 While in law school, Feller volunteered with the Homeless Advocacy Project and Drexel University’s Estate Planning Clinic in Philadelphia.

-Feller is licensed to practice law in state courts in Pennsylvania.
+Feller is licensed to practice law in state courts in Pennsylvania and New Jersey.